Mehcanic/project-4-frontend/README.md

           return task_schema.jsonify(task), HTTPStatus.CREATED
     ```

 8. That is all for the back-end.
-From now on I started to focus on the front-end.
-I started by creating React app with Vite and TypeScript.
-After I created overall structure of the application, including components I was sure I will need in the future.
+From now on, I started to focus on the front-end.
+I started by creating a React app with Vite and TypeScript.
+After I created the overall structure of the application, including components I was sure I will need in the future.

-When the structure was set up, I focused on learning how to create dark/light theme for the application.
+When the structure was set up, I focused on learning how to create a dark/light theme for the application.
 I did it in the main App.tsx file.
-To make it work I created theme.tsx file to contain all theme related code.
+To make it work, I created the theme.tsx file to contain all theme-related code.
 Here is an example of what the code looks like:

   ```javascript
     import { DefaultTheme } from 'styled-components'